The world has been made to believe that Christopher Columbus discovered America. But sorry to break your heart, that is a whitewashed lie from hades.

 The Ottoman Turks controlled the main overland routes to the Orient, and subsequently denied the Christian West passage to the east indies.
 Desert robbers, the heat and sand storms, as well as other unforeseen hazards eventually made the trip too dangerous and expensive for the Portuguese and other European nations.

 Portugal then urgently needed an alternative route by sea.
 Christopher Columbus spent the better part of his adult life working on a different navigational solution other than Portugal’s already established maritime route.
-The basis of his idea was that sailing west across the Atlantic Ocean to the East Indies would be shorter, and faster.
+The basis of his idea was that sailing west across the Atlantic Ocean to the east Indies would be shorter, and faster.
 But going by modern geography, his idea was a guaranteed failure.
-In hindsight, if his idea was correct, a world of opportunity would open up not only for him but other fortune hunters.
+In hindsight if his idea was correct, a world of opportunity would open up not only for him but other fortune hunters.
 Of course, this did not happen.
-If it did, Columbus and other fortune hunters would have had direct access to plunder the West Indies.
+If it did, Columbus and other fortune hunters would have had a direct access to plunder the west Indies.

 After the conquering of the Berber/Moors, the Spanish monarchy agreed to sponsor his voyage but with stringent modifications.
 He angrily turned down their offer and went to France for financial support.
 A short time afterward, the king and queen of Spain had second thoughts and decided to accept Columbus’s demands.
 Eventually, their courier caught up with him just before he got to France.

 Upon his return, he was promised huge amounts of gold, by the king and queen, plus given the title captain of the ocean seas.
-Also, he was promised absolute power as an administrator of the soon to be colonized New World.
-Christopher Columbus promised to bring back gold, spices, and silks, to spread Christianity, and at the same time provide a quicker route to the East Indies.
-And so, he was given three ships, the Nina, La Pinta,
+Also, he was promised absolute power as administrator of the soon to be colonized New World.
+Christopher Columbus promised to bring back gold, spices, and silks, to spread Christianity, and at the same time provide a quicker route to the east Indies.
+And so, he was given three ships, the Nina, La Pinta and the Santa Maria.

 Columbus’s Four Voyages:

-These ships and men that were given to him by the king and queen and his promises to them set the stage for his four voyages.
+This ships and men given to him by the king and queen, and his promises to them, set the stage for his four voyages.
 All of them eventually had some sort of disaster.
-They began with his maiden voyage in 1492 which was disaster number one.
-While exploring an undiscovered island, which he later named Hispaniola (present-day Dominican and Haitian Republics), on Christmas Day, he wrecked his flag-ship the Santa María.
+They began with his maiden voyage in 1492 that was disaster number one.
+While exploring an undiscovered island, which he later named Hispaniola (present-day Dominican and Haitian Republics), on Christmas Day, he wrecked his flag ship the Santa María.
 Together with the help of the indigenous Taino people, using wreckage from the ship and anything else they could find, he built a small fortress named La Navidad (Christmas in English).
-He left 39 men of his men there at the fortress and proceeded to Spain to request funding for another voyage.
+He left 39 men of his men there at the fortress, and proceeded to Spain to request funding for another voyage.

 But unknowing to Columbus, the Spaniards he left behind began to enslave the Taino women for domestic work.
 This suppression of the owners of the island, after several months, led to armed conflict with the Taino’s, who destroyed the temporary settlement, killing the Spaniards.
 Upon returning to Spain on the second ship, La Niña, with a little gold, parrots, spices, and Taino captives, Columbus convinced the Spanish Monarchy of the need for a rapid second voyage.
 He received a great deal of fanfare in Spain.
 He was cheered and followed everywhere he went.
-After all, he was the ” A
+After all he was the ” admiral of the ocean sea ” and governor-general of the new lands which he had discovered.

-But in reality, Columbus did not bring anything in the way of gold or other valuable items like he had promised, and he did not find a shorter route to the East Indies.
-However, he did display some indigenous Taino people who were forcibly bought to the Monarchy with a few trinkets of gold.
-He was very persuasive in convincing the Spanish monarchy to finance the second voyage of discovery and colonization.
-This was done with the blessing of Pope Alexander VI in the Treaty of Tordesillas on June 7, 1494, which assigns spheres of influence in the Americas to Portugal and Spain.
+But in reality, Columbus did not bring anything in the way of gold or other valuable items like he had promised, and he did not find a shorter route to the east Indies.
+However, he did display some indigenous Taino people whom was forcibly bought to the Monarchy with a few trinkets of gold.
+He was very persuasive in convincing the Spanish monarchy to finance a second voyage of discovery and colonization.
+This was done with the blessing of Pope Alexander VI in the Treaty of Tordesillas on June 7, 1494, which assign spheres of influence in the Americas to Portugal and Spain.

-When he left the Canary’s Islands on October 13, 1493, Columbus’s second voyage of conquest was furnished with a huge fleet of 17 ships, domesticated animals, with over 1,000 colonists together with six priests, attack dogs,
+When he left the Canary’s Islands on October 13, 1493, Columbus’s second voyage of conquest was furnished with a huge fleet of 17 ships, domesticated animals, with over 1,000 colonists together with six priests, attack dogs and canons.
+Notably, from an African historic perspective, this was the beginning of chattel slavery and colonialism in the continent.

 Meanwhile, Columbus managed to find a small source of gold on Hispaniola.
 He would force the natives to work in gold mines as slaves until they died of exhaustion.
 If a Taino indigene did not deliver his full quota of gold dust by Columbus’s deadline, soldiers would cut off the man’s hands and tie them around his neck to send a message to others.
 This has always been the European way.
 To steal, plunder, and kill a welcoming indigenous people.

 Slavery was so unacceptable to the island people that at one point, 100 of them committed mass suicide.
 Catholic law at the time forbade the enslavement of Christians, but Columbus solved this problem.
-Although priests were available to convert natives to Christianity, Columbus simply refused to have them
+Although, priests were available to convert natives to Christianity, Columbus simply refused to have them baptize, so they would remain slaves.

 One of his men, Bartolome De Las Casas, was so annoyed by Columbus’ brutal atrocities against the native peoples, he converted to a Catholic priest.
 He described how the Spaniards under Columbus’s command would cut the legs of children, to test the sharpness of their blades.
 According to Bartolome, the men made bets of who, with one sweep of the sword, could cut a Taino person in half.